kimbente/svgd/README.md

 ![components](img/svg_components_unnormalised.png)

 The true magnitude of the repulsion term is much smaller than the other terms.
 The quiver plot automatically scales the magnitude.
+Here we fix the scale of the quivers:

 ![components](img/svg_components_normalised.png)

+We see that the consensus ascent term dominates at t = 1.
-Regular Stein also has some failure modes, when the prior is poorly defined for example:
+Regular Stein also has some failure modes, for example, when the prior is poorly defined:

 ![til](gifs/svgd_animation_localised_corner_init.gif)

+Quasi-Newton Stein can alleviate some of these issues, by using (approximate) high-order derivatives.

 ## Key facts
 - Subclass of VI (Variational Inference)
-- In case of 1 particle it reduces to an MAP estimate
+- In case of one particle it reduces to a MAP estimate
-- Given the initialisation SVGD is deterministic, unlike MCMC
+- Given the initialisation, SVGD is deterministic, unlike MCMC or Langevin methods
-- General-purpose because no functional form for a family of distribution must be assumed as in classical VI
+- SVGD is general-purpose because no functional form for a family of distribution must be assumed as in classical VI
-- Stein gradient are guiding the particles in the steepest direction of KL decrease
+- Stein gradients are guiding the particles in the steepest direction of KL decrease
-- drawing on Stein operators, the Stein identity and the Reproducing Kernel Hilbert Space
+- The methods draws on Stein operators, the Stein identity and the Reproducing Kernel Hilbert Space
-- gradient updates do not require access to normalisation term
+- Gradient updates do not require access to normalisation term (the marginal liklihood) which is a great advantage.
-- joint consideration of repulsion
+- A joined consideration of repulsion is integrated.

 # To Do
 - implement quasi-Newton Stein to avoid some failure modes